pmjones/php-framework-benchmarks/README.md

 Software Installation
 ---------------------

-After the instance comes online, use aptitude to install the following software:
+After the instance comes online, issue the follow shell commands to install and configure the necessary packages.

     # become root
     sudo -s